minghong/stLFR_binner/README.md

 # stLFR_binner
-Macrogenomic binning for stLFR (single tube Long Fragment Read) sequencing data
+Macrogenomic binning for stLFR sequencing data

 you can use it as fllows: